What Does Sovereignty Mean?

 Sovereignty can also come into play at home during elections, where candidates may campaign to take away some powers from the government or even give more powers to individuals in society, resulting in a decrease in state sovereignty.

-What is Popular Sovereignty?
+What is the definition of Popular Sovereignty?

 Popular sovereignty can be defined as the doctrine that all people have a right to participate in government.
 This would mean that the power of government comes from “the consent of the governed.”